magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 #>      2      2      1      2      1      2      2      1      1      2
 ```

-\#Make a treemap plot to get a quick overview of the lineages.
+#### Make a treemap plot to get a quick overview of the lineages.

+The simplest method to visualize the results from LineageHomology is to
-Treemap\_lineagehomology uses the treemap package to visualize
+use a treemap plot.
+Treemap\_lineagehomology uses the treemap package to
-transmission lineages as rectangles with areas that reflect their
+visualize transmission lineages as rectangles with areas that reflect
-relative sizes.
-Additionally, the text on each square gives the name of
+their relative sizes.
+Additionally, the text on each square gives the
-group number of the transmission lineage, the estimated time of the mrca
+name of group number of the transmission lineage, the estimated time of
-(TMRCA) of the transmission lineage and the number of tips in the group
+the mrca (TMRCA) of the transmission lineage and the number of tips in
-(S)
+the group (S)

 ``` r
 LineageHomology::treemap_lineagehomology(Result)